God's View of Remarriage

 And I say unto you, Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery.

-Matthew was written primarily to the Jews.
+Matthew was designed to be the Gospel that Jews would find especially accessible.
 Among the Jews, a woman could not divorce her husband.
-So, Matthew does not consider this case, leaving it to Mark, which was intended for gentile readers.
+So, Matthew does not consider this case, leaving it to Mark, whose Gospel was designed more for gentile readers.

 The best way to understand these passages is to chart the various cases.